PelionIoT/mbl-tools/README.md

 Note the use of -- to separate options to run-me.sh from options that are passed through to build.sh

+Mandatory options for build-mbl/run-me.sh:
+--builddir PATH       Specify the root of the build tree.
+-o, --outputdir PATH  Specify a directory to store built artifacts.

+Mandatory options for build-mbl/build.sh:
+--branch BRANCH       Name the mbl-manifest branch to checkout.
+--machine MACHINE     Yocto MACHINE to build.
+Repeat --machine option to build more than one machine.

 Different branches of Mbed Linux can be checkout and built by passing the --branch option through to build.sh.
 The bleeding edge of mainline development takes place on the 'master' branch.
-Release branches include: 'rocko', 'pyro' etc
+Release branches include: 'mbl-os-0.5', etc.

-For example, to build the tip of the rocko release branch:
+For example, to build the tip of the master branch for Raspberry Pi 3:

 ```
-./mbl-tools/build-mbl/run-me.sh -- --branch rocko
+./mbl-tools/build-mbl/run-me.sh --builddir PATH --outputdir PATH -- --branch master --machine raspberrypi3-mbl
 ```

 The build process involves the download of many source artifacts.
 It